A.R.E. – Accessible, Responsive, and Engaged Relationships

 In other words, couples that feel the most connected to their partner then know that their partner will be responsive to how they’re feeling in a way that is helpful, supportive, and facilitates closeness.

 Imagine that Charles sees that his wife, Angie, is crying.
 When he sees this, he assumes that it was him that made her upset, he doesn’t want to make it worse, so he leaves her alone.
 On the flip side, Angie knows that Charles can hear her crying yet hasn’t come to check on her, She begins to think that he doesn’t care.
-She is upset about something that happened to her at work, but doesn’t bring it up to him since, given the fact that he didn’t check on her in the midst of her upset, she believes that he doesn’t want to know what’s wrong.
+She is upset about something from work, but she doesn’t bring it up to him.
+Since he didn’t check on her in the midst of her upset, she believes that he doesn’t want to know what’s wrong.

 They both end up feeling more distance from each other at the end of this interaction.
 Angie does not think that Charles is responsive and there for her.